2021 FAQ Update

 Riding a motorcycle is a risky exercise, regardless of what you are wearing.

 Our event is ALWAYS low speed and takes place through the slowest streets of each city.
 This is a safety feature of our event to minimise the risk to our participants.
-If you would like to further reduce your risk of injury, we suggest you consider the Tailored Technology range from our official safety partner REV’IT!, or purchase suitable protective undergarments or armour from your local motorcycle accessories outlet.
+If you would like to further reduce your risk of injury, we suggest you look into safe and stylish motorcycle wear from our official Motorcycle Outfitters, Belstaff, or purchase suitable protective undergarments or armour from your local motorcycle accessories outlet.

 All the general motorcycle safety and road rules apply on the day.
 You ride at your own risk.
 Dangerous riding will not be tolerated.